awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-monitoringschedule-monitoringexecutionsummary.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EndpointName`  <a name="cfn-sagemaker-monitoringschedule-monitoringexecutionsummary-endpointname"></a>
-The name of teh endpoint used to run the monitoring job\.
+The name of the endpoint used to run the monitoring job\.
 *Required*: No
 *Type*: String
 *Maximum*: `63`